ttscoff/where/README.md

 ## Installation

+Place both _where.bash and common.bash in the same folder in your $PATH.

 ### Option 1: Hook `source`

 This option will hook the Bash default `source` command and index shell scripts whenenver they're sourced from another file.